open5e/open5e/source/monsters/tome-of-beasts/L/lich-hound.rst

 prey plays havoc on the morale of living creatures that hear it.
-Howling requires and action, and creatures that hear the howl of a lich hound within 100 feet must succeed on a DC 14 Wisdom saving throw or become frightened for 5 rounds.
+Howling requires and action, and creatures that hear the howl of a lich hound within 100 feet must succeed on a DC 14 Wisdom saving throw or become :ref:`srd:frightened` for 5 rounds.
 Creatures that successfully save against this effect cannot be affected by a lich hound’s howl for 24 hours.